bitnami-labs/sealed-secrets/site/content/docs/latest/tutorials/getting-started.md

 ### Installing the sealed-secrets-controller

-The controller can be deployed using three different methods: direct yaml manifiest installation, helm chart or carvel package.
+The controller can be deployed using three different methods: direct yaml manifest installation, helm chart or carvel package.

 #### Sealed Secrets manifest